2023 Most Popular Public Health Bachelor's Degree Schools

 On average, public health graduates from NAU take out $24,126 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $341.

-University of Washington - Seattle Campus came in at #12 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools ranking.
-Located in the city of Seattle, UW Seattle is a public school with a very large student population.
+University of Washington - Seattle Campus ranked #12 on this year’s Most Popular Public Health Bachelor’s Degree Schools list.
+Located in the large city of Seattle, UW Seattle is a public college with a very large student population.

 About 82% of the students majoring in public health at the school are women while 18% are male.